AndreasBrostrom/win-upgrade/README.md

     -h, --help                Show this help
-    -w, --noWindowsUpdate     Disable update check for windows -su, --suMode             Disable suMode and require sudo password on a user level for wsl update.
-This may lead to required confirms.
+    -w, --noWindowsUpdate     Disable update check for windows -su, --suMode             Disable suMode and require sudo password on default user for wsl distributions update.
+                              This may lead to required password and other confirmations.

     --updateWSL               Upgrade WSL client